 A dental implant is one of the best tooth replacement options.
 However, getting implants for more missing teeth can be painful and, of course, costly!
 So, if you are looking for holistic alternatives to dental implants, continue reading this article to know your treatment options.
-In any case, if you are interested in getting a smile makeover, find out more about cosmetic dentistry at this dental clinic in Sydney CBD.
+In any case, if you are interested in getting a smile makeover, find out more about cosmetic dentistry at this website.
+You can visit this Parkdale-based clinic if you want to get affordable implants.

 What Are Dental Implants?